sebsheep/react-the-safe-way/03-react-state/README.md

 - How to use `useState`.
 - Dealing with _event handler_ like `onClick`.
 - Removing a component from the tree destroy its state.
-- ...
-Except if it has a `key` attribue.
 - A solid solution to avoid bugs is to lift state in the parent component.